Global19-atlassian-net/HBAR-DTK/README.md

                where "20000" is the length to align at the ends of each contigs and "/tmp" is the location for the temporary output used to run ``blasr``

-    ContaminationTrimmer.py:

-        A script contributed by Brett Bowman for trimming out vector sequences or contamination using blasr.
-It is useful for pooled fosmid or BAC sequence assembly.
-It is a different coding style.

-        check ``ContaminationTrimmer.py -h`` for usage

 Most of these code was written on-fly when it was necessary.
 More handy scripts may be added into the repository in the near furture if they are useful to make